biolink/biolinkml/tests/test_scripts/output/genmarkdown/meta/type_uri.md

 # Slot: uri

-the URI to be used for the type in semantic web mappings
+The uri that defines the possible values for the type definition

 URI: [http://w3id.org/biolink/biolinkml/meta/type_uri](slot_uri)
 ## Domain and Range